 Recent concerts have included Robin Zebaida's debut in China to a capacity audience in the Shenzhen Concert Hall, along with tours to the Far East and special programmes to commemorate the anniversaries of Richard Strauss and Anatol Liadov.
 The 2014/15 season included performances in UK, Switzerland, France, Germany and Hong Kong, with a focus on Russian music to commemorate the centenary of the death of Alexander Scriabin.

-Plans for the current 2020 season include an increasing focus on the Far East, where he recently performed at Hong Kong's City Hall Concert Hall, and as part of the 6th Shenzhen Piano Music Festival in China.
-Notwithstanding the restrictions of the current pandemic, he is also in demand for lectures, pre-concert talks and masterclasses, and has been invited to serve as a jury member on the panels of several regional and international piano competitions, most of them now online.
+Plans for the current season include a focus on the Far East, where he recently performed at Hong Kong's City Hall Concert Hall, and as part of the 6th Shenzhen Piano Music Festival in China.
+Live performances and a recording of solo piano music and song transcriptions of Schubert are projected for 2021.
+He is also in demand for lectures, pre-concert talks and masterclasses, and has been invited to serve as a jury member on the panels of several regional and international piano competitions, many of them now online.

 Robin Zebaida's wide ranging and extensive repertoire from Bach to Gershwin also encompasses less familiar fare, as reflected in his CD 'Off the Beaten Track' on the Regent label.
 Particular areas of interest include Russian music, orchestral and vocal transcriptions, and music for the left hand.
 In a career which embraces many aspects of music making, he also appears as accompanist, chamber music partner and concerto soloist.
 His group Classical Cornucopia has performed on several Classical Music themed cruises.